Mobile games are now phenomenally popular and gaming apps are the number one category in Apple’s App Store by revenue, engagement and availability.

 Firstly, installing an app review plugin will allow you to prompt users to review your mobile game after a number of sessions or a set time period.
 If they wish to rate the game, they’re taken directly to the app store to complete a review.

-Appirater and iRate are both popular open-sourced plugins with features including; how many days or sessions until a prompt is shown, prompting after a particular event and a ‘remind me’ functionality.
+Appirater is a popular open-sourced plugin with features including; how many days or sessions until a prompt is shown, prompting after a particular event and a ‘remind me’ functionality.

 Including a feedback button which redirects to the user’s email client or messaging app adds an extra layer of communication between you and the user.